Type I collagen: Structure

 Type I collagen has a triple-helical form which is caused by its amino acid composition.
 Its specific domain follows an order of G-X-Y In which the X and Y slots are occupied by any amino acid other than glycine however these slots are typically occupied by both hydroxyproline and proline, not in any particular order.
 This specific conformation will end up being repeated and packed into a hexagonal structure in order to form collagen fibrils.

 The molecular mass of type I collagen is 300,000 g/mol and assembles in one of two higher order molecular assemblies.
 It forms a large solid structure formed by strict and non-flexible protein interactions.
-This large multi-protein structure is crucially held together by mainly hydrogen bonds and the fibrils conform to a typical diameter size between 25 - 400 nanometers in this fibril conformation.
+This large multi-protein structure is crucially held together by mainly hydrogen bonds and the fibrils conform to a typical diameter size between 25 and 400 nanometers in this fibril conformation.